PASTORAL SUPPORT AND GUIDANCE

 3 Work Experience, Employment & Training (Karen Mitchell)

-Student Managers deal with many students with pastoral concerns daily.
+The Student Manager deals with many students with pastoral concerns daily.
 This can be over minor issues such as lost paperwork, dress code or advice can be about more serious issues/pastoral concerns.
 In the first instance they will work with the student.
 Concerns of a more serious nature will be referred to the Director of Post-16 and parents contacted where appropriate.
-Teachers / Tutor with any pastoral concerns will pass these on the Student Support Mangers who will look to further support you.
+Teachers / Tutor with any pastoral concerns will pass these on the Student Support Mangers.

 Some Post-16 students will benefit from specific input from the Inclusive Learning Department.
-This may include exam arrangements, literacy support or, in the case of some students, specific learning strategies.
-Judith Iliff is the point of contact for Post-16 students and can be found on G Corridor in Office G2.
-A referral can be made through the Student Managers or a subject teacher.
-Every student with a specific need should work with Mrs Iliff on creating a ‘Pupil Passport’ to record how their learning can be supported.
-Students joining IGS in Year 12 with any specific needs should make an appointment with the Inclusive Learning Team via the Post-16 team to transfer the information from their previous school.
+This may include Exam Access Arrangements, literacy support or, in the case of some students, specific learning strategies.
+The Inclusive Learning department can be found on G Corridor in Office G2.
+A referral can be made through the Student Managers, tutor, a subject teacher or by emailing firstname.lastname@example.org.
+Every student with an identified need will have a ‘Pupil Passport’ to record how their learning can be supported.
+Students joining IGS in Year 12 with any specific needs should ensure any important information is passed on and request that any relevant information from their previous school is transferred.

 The 16-19 Bursary is available to all Post-16 students meeting the criteria.
-Application forms and details of the entry criteria will be available in early September from the Post-16 office and the school website and all applications must be submitted before October.
+Application forms and details of the entry criteria are available in early September from the Post-16 office and the school website.
+Applications can be made at any point in the year but are typically made before the end of September.